bpanicker13/Feed-Reader-Testing/README.md

 Instructions
 ------------
-To view the portfolio website download all the files and open index.html in your browser.
+To view my testing app download all the files and open index.html in your browser.
+The key things I tested for are below.

 RSS Feeds:
-* Feeds are Defined
+* all Feeds are Defined
-* Feed URL is not empty
+* all Feed URL is not empty
 * Feed names are not empty

 The Menu: